Congratulations to our 2010 Grantees!

 $6000

-‘Community Art Makers’ are Austin, Texas based community leaders offering work and meeting space, guidance and assistance to artists endeavoring to engage our community.
-Former notable projects have inclulded recently showcasing the 32 foot tall fire tornado from the BRC Fire of Fires Temple for a public audience of thousands, and the fist public burn night on NYE, 2009 of the Resolution Clock in the center of Austin, Texas for 100,000 people.
+‘Community Art Makers’ are Austin, Texas based community leaders offering work and meeting space, as well as guidance and assistance to artists wishing to engage their community.
+Former notable projects include showcasing the 32 foot tall fire tornado from the BRC Fire of Fires Temple for a public audience of thousands, and the fist public burn night on NYE 2009 of the Resolution Clock in the center of Austin for an audience of 100,000 people.

-BRAF’s infrastructure investment will allow the Community Art Makers to build upon current resources and offer more structured, resources and work space for artists.
-Their upcoming projects are focused on artist empowerment and community building.
-Some of these projects for 2010 include partnerships with the City of Austin Library, Parks and Art in Public Places Departments, ‘Art Outside’ and ‘First Night’ pieces that showcase interactivity to a public audience and hands on classes and training for trained and aspiring artists.
+BRAF’s infrastructure investment allowed the Community Art Makers to build upon current resources and offer more structured resources and work space for artists.
+Their projects were focused on artist empowerment and community building.
+Some of these projects for 2010 included partnerships with the City of Austin Library, Parks and Art in Public Places Departments, and the ‘Art Outside’ and ‘First Night’ pieces.
+These projects showcased interactivity to a public audience and hands on classes and training for trained and aspiring artists.

 FIGMENT Boston